-Carlos Gardel, often hailed as the greatest star of tango music, is a figure whose legacy continues to captivate audiences worldwide.
+Carlos Gardel, often hailed as the greatest star of tango music, and arguably our grandmothers’ biggest crush, is a figure whose legacy continues to captivate audiences worldwide.

 His impact on Latin music, especially in the realm of tango, is unparalleled.
 During the 1920s and early 1930s, Gardel revolutionized the genre by introducing poetic lyrics to what had traditionally been instrumental compositions.
 This innovation elevated tango’s artistic depth, earning him the enduring title of “el zorzal criollo” or “the Creole Thrush,” a nod to his enchanting voice.

-Though debates about his origin still stir conversation (some claim he was born in Tacuarembó, Uruguay, while others point to Toulouse, France), it’s certain that he grew up in Buenos Aires.
-He was naturalized as Argentine in 1923, and it was in this city where his legend took shape.
+Though debates about his origin still stir conversation (some claim he was born in Tacuarembó, Uruguay, while others point to Toulouse, France), it’s certain that he grew up in Buenos Aires, and it was in this city where his legend took shape.
+But that’s another story, and we actually wrote an entire article on where he was really from!

 A Mysterious Beginning